 It is actually thriving.
 And to this day it remains the most effective strategy for generating leads online.

-The key to email lead generation is not just providing value but also capturing attention.
+The key to email lead generation is providing value and capturing attention.
 HubSpot CRM is ideal for that because not only does it come with tons of great, captivating email templates, but also heaps of automation options.

 First of all, in our previous article, we’ve spoken about how important it is to create a personalised customer experience to market your products and services more efficiently.
 HubSpot enables you to do that not just on your website, but also on emails.
 This means the content users get in their inbox will be highly relevant as it is addressing their previous interactions with the website.